somi92/todo/NOTES.md

 ### package.json

-The [package.json](https://docs.npmjs.com/files/package.json) file describes a npm module and its dependencies.
+The [package.json](https://docs.npmjs.com/files/package.json) file describes a project (a npm module) and its dependencies.
+This file must be checked into version control.

 ```node
 npm init // initialize a npm module and create package.json file